changoz/chango-postfix-policy/README.md

 # chango-postfix-policy
-**Postfix custom policy to check if the authenticated user belongs to an Active Directory group before allowing to send email.**
+**Postfix custom policy to check authenticated user membership within an Active Directory group before allowing to send email.**

-It reads *sasl_username* attribute and checks against Active Directory if the user is member of the AD group
+It reads *sasl_username* attribute and checks against Active Directory if the user is member of the configured AD group

 ## Prerequisites